 Yes!
 It’s not just that bunions become unsightly and even embarrassing, but it’s that without proper treatment, your foot structure changes permanently.
 This can lead to a wide variety of issues, including:

-If any of these bunion symptoms sound familiar, Dr. Bullock and the team at Broadway Foot and Ankle Clinic can help get you started on a personalized treatment plan.
+If any of these bunion symptoms sound familiar, the team at Broadway Foot and Ankle Clinic can help get you started on a personalized treatment plan.

 Your bunion treatment plan is likely going to begin with conservative therapies.
-Dr. Bullock may combine any of the following treatments to help you get relief from bunion discomfort.
+One of our board certified physicians may combine any of the following treatments to help you get relief from bunion discomfort.

 If you have a more severe bunion though, you may be a candidate for bunion surgery.
 At Broadway Foot and Ankle Clinic, bunion surgery, a highly individualized procedure, may involve realigning your toe joint by repairing or removing damaged tissues.
-If needed, Dr. Bullock can fuse bones together to force your bones to stay in proper alignment.
+If needed, one of our surgeons can fuse bones together allowing bones to stay in proper alignment.

 You have plenty of options for bunion relief and even surgical treatment at Broadway Foot and Ankle Clinic.
 Request your bunion exam online or call the office directly to schedule a visit.